 The smaller, more agile ISVs also seem better able to use the cloud to integrate development with operations: 77% think the cloud enhances that connection while only 35% of internal corporate developers do.

-As recommended in the Real World Scenario above, you always want to test-drive a Cloud Server prior to purchase.
+As recommended in the Real World Scenario above, you always want to test-drive a private cloud hosting server prior to purchase.
 After all, not every cloud is created the same.
 Want to see how fast we are?
-Check out our Cloud Hosting.
+Check out our Private Cloud Hosting.

 By Kent Roberts